neelsmith/greeklang/attic/specs/md/attic/orthography/AtticString.md

 ### Tokenizing characters

 Archaic and classical Attic inscriptions do not normally indicate word divisions.
-Any of the following white-space characters may be included in a string of Attic Greek in either ASCII or Greek Unicode ranges to indicate breaks between tokens.
+Any of the following white-space characters may be included in a string of Attic Greek in either ASCII or Greek Unicode ranges to indicate breaks between syntactic tokens.

 <table concordion:execute="#result = isValidCP(#src)">